Skip to main content

 1

 The user visits the connection’s authorization URL.
-You’ll find this URL in the Configuration tab of your connection in the Creator dashboard.
+Find this URL in the Configuration tab of your connection in the Developer portal.

 2